 - Do not give out any personal or health information over the phone unless you are absolutely sure to whom you are speaking.

-- Do not give your insurance plan ID number to any healthcare providers who ask for the number in return for complimentary medical products or services.
+- Do not give your insurance plan ID number to any healthcare providers who ask for the number in return for complementary medical products or services.

 - Make sure you safeguard any health or medical information online electronically or in your desk.